Maybe you ask, how could these pumpkin bars be perfect for weight management, Gabi? Are you kidding?

 Don’t tell it!

-Don’t tell your guests that these squares are also super healthy (e.g. no white or brown sugar).
+Don’t tell your guests that these squares are also super healthy (e.g. no white or brown sugar, no creem cheese and butter).
 For many people the words “healthy” and “delicious” just don’t go together and influence their proper judgement.
 The same is true if you told them that the bites are clean and vegan – in fact they are!

-But these pumpkin bars can really much more than delighting your guests, even if you don’t love pumpkin.
+But these easy pumpkin bars can really do much more than delighting your guests, even if you don’t love pumpkins.

 High satiation effect through fiber